How to Set Cell Data Formats

 workSheet["A2"].FormatString = "0.0000";

-// Set data display format to range
+// Set and format a range of date-time values

 DateTime dateValue = new DateTime(2020, 1, 1, 12, 12, 12);

-workSheet["A4"].Value = new DateTime(2022, 3, 3, 10, 10, 10);
+workSheet["A4"].Value = new DateTime(2022, 3, 3, 10, 10, 10); // Set date-time value at cell A4

-workSheet["A5"].Value = new DateTime(2021, 2, 2, 11, 11, 11);
+workSheet["A5"].Value = new DateTime(2021, 2, 2, 11, 11, 11); // Set date-time value at cell A5

 IronXL.Range range = workSheet["A3:A5"];

-range.FormatString = "MM/dd/yy h:mm:ss";
+range.FormatString = "MM/dd/yyyy h:mm:ss";

 workBook.SaveAs("dataFormats.xlsx");